 | Indirect Usage | Users who don't directly interact with Coherence but access it via an application layer still require NUP licences.
 Oracle considers all endpoints that benefit from Coherence-cached data as licensed users. | High |

 | Virtualisation "Soft Partitioning" | Running Coherence on VMs (VMware, Hyper-V) does not reduce licensing requirements.
-Oracle treats these as soft partitions—you must licence every physical core in the underlying hosts where Coherence could run. | Critical |
+Oracle treats these as soft partitions.
+You must licence every physical core in the underlying hosts where Coherence could run. | Critical |

 | Open-Source Confusion | Oracle offers Coherence Community Edition (CE) as free open-source.
 It lacks Oracle support and certain enterprise features.
 Accidentally using a paid-only feature on CE creates compliance exposure. | High |